emillumine/third-party/outils/config.md

         If not set, export format is the one used by La Cagette Quadratus has been introduced to fit with Supercafoutch need.

-- STOCK_LOC_ID = 12

-        Only used in Inventory module, which is no more in use

 - CUSTOM_CSS_FILES = {'all': ['common_lgds.css'],
                     'members': ['inscription_lgds.css']}